CSI-GPT: Integrating Generative Pre-Trained Transformer with Federated-Tuning to Acquire Downlink Massive MIMO Channels: Introduction

 More recently, as reported in \cite{Jiajia_estimation_feedback,guo2021canet}, joint design of pilot signals, downlink CE and CSI feedback using DL can further improve the downlink CSI acquisition performance.
 Another approach to improve the performance is to exploit more advanced neural network (NN) architectures.
 The authors of \cite{wangyang_magzine} investigated the application of Transfomer architecture in various massive MIMO processing tasks, which consistently shows advantages over CNN-based algorithms.
 With the development of NN architectures, variants of Transformer, e.g., Swin Transformer, have shown better feature capture capability in image processing tasks \cite{Transformer_survey}, which is another blessing of DL-based massive MIMO signal processing.

 The current DL models \cite{mxs_tvt,Mahdi_TWC_estimation,csinet,Jiajia_estimation_feedback,csinet_plus,guo2021canet,wangyang_magzine} need a large amount of high-quality CSI samples for training, which can be obtained from actual measurements or generated from classical channel models, e.g., COST 2100 and clustered delay line (CDL) channel \cite{3gpptr38901}.
 However, it is either difficult or communication-inefficient to obtain a large number of actual CSI samples in various practical scenarios \cite{channelGan}, and it may degrade the NN performance if the features of training dataset and test dataset are not consistent.
 To overcome this issue, the generative adversarial network (GAN) is employed in \cite{channelGan} to generate CSI training datasets based on only a small amount of CSI measurements.
 Another promising solution \cite{yang2022federated} is to use federated learning (FL) to avoid collecting high-dimensional actual CSI samples, thereby reducing the communication overhead considerably.
 By exploiting gradient compression and over-the-air computation (AirComp), the authors of \cite{amiri2020federated} proposed a communication-efficient FL framework for image classification tasks.
+The authors further proposed a massive digital AirComp scheme that are compatible with the current wireless networks in \cite{qiao2024}.

 To tune a large NN model, e.g., Transformer, in a communication-efficient manner, the authors of \cite{chen2022fedtune} utilized FL to fine-tune part of the parameters of a pre-trained Transformer model.
 The authors of \cite{Ahmet_fl_estimation_risMIMO, DLL_FL_estimation_ris, FL_estimation_feedback} showed the potential of FL-based CE and/or CSI feedback for massive MIMO systems.
 They also showed that users' data privacy can be protected by using FL.
 However, whether FL is more communication-efficient than conventional centralized learning (CL) that requires the feedback of CSI samples from user equipment (UEs) to BS remains unexplored.